-The tuned medium-band UHF PD measuring system design consists of several manually tuned band-pass / receivers filters with a bandwidth of 50 - 150 MHz applied in a frequency range of approx. 100 to 2000 MHz.
+The tuned medium-band UHF PD measuring system design consists of one or more manually pretuned band-pass / receivers filters with a bandwidth of 50 to 150 MHz applied in a frequency range of approx. 100 to 2000 MHz (Figure 9).
 Carried out previous to the HV test, the selection of the center frequencies should be based on the individual resonant frequencies of the PD sensors determined by the CIGRE sensitivity check on site.
-The medium bandwidth allows integrating the individually shifted resonant frequencies of a PD signal at a PD sensor within the measurement band [10].
+The medium bandwidth allows integrating the individually shifted resonant frequencies of a PD signal at a PD sensor within the measurement band [12].